SatAgro/metos-fieldclimate/README.md

 Below you can find basic usage example.

-    from FieldClimate import RestAPI
+    from FieldClimate.Api import FieldClimateRestAPI
     from FieldClimate.Data import Station

     # Connect and get first station
-    fc = RestAPI.FieldClimateRestAPI(YOUR_USER, YOUR_PASS)
+    fc = FieldClimateRestAPI(YOUR_USER, YOUR_PASS)
     station_json = fc.get_stations()[0]

     # Get station sensor specification and data